dhirajgiri3/Whizboard/Cyperboard_Development_Plan_Cursor_Tasks_Integrated.md

-CyperBoard Development Plan (Task-Based for Cursor IDE) Overview
+WhizBoard Development Plan (Task-Based for Cursor IDE) Overview
-CyperBoard is a real-time collaborative whiteboard application for teams to brainstorm and design.
+WhizBoard is a real-time collaborative whiteboard application for teams to brainstorm and design.
 This document, optimized for Cursor IDE, divides development into 12 phases with specific tasks to be executed sequentially using Cursor's AI features (Composer, inline suggestions, terminal, debugging).
 The plan ensures simplicity, modularity, and type safety while building a scalable, performant app with the specified tech stack.

 Tech Stack